ensisoft/ensisoft/README.md

 ## Your Digital Problems Solved !

+Hello there!  👋

-Hello I'm a freelance software developer available for hire doubling as an indie game / game engine developer on my free time.
+I'm a freelance software developer available for hire, doubling as an indie game / game engine developer on my free time.

 * Over 20 years of professional experience
 * Ex NVIDIA (4.5 years, +3 years working with VR and UE4)